Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Introduction

-Level-sets methods were first introduced for modeling the propagation of curves by Osher and Sethian \cite{osher88}.
-The use of these models for solving inverse problems was initially proposed by Santosa \cite{santosa96} followed by significant subsequent effort based on classical level-set evolution methods \cite{ben07,dorn06,feng03,Kolehmainen08}, most notably for image processing applications \cite{chan01,samson00,tsai01}.
-For ill-posed inverse problems regularization of the level-set function is required.
-A number of techniques have been considered to address this complication including conventional pixel-based methods \cite{doel06}, geometric constraints \cite{osher01} or by choosing the level-set functions to be members of finite-dimensional spaces of basis functions such as the parametric level-set function (PaLS) idea, which was considered for inverse problems first by \cite{aghasi10}.
-This latter approach is the basis for the work in this paper.
+Initially proposed by Osher and Sethian \cite{osher88} for curve propagation modeling, level-set methods subsequently gained traction in solving inverse problems, as pioneered by Santosa \cite{santosa96}.
+Notable efforts have followed, employing level-set evolution techniques \cite{dorn06,feng03}, particularly in image processing \cite{chan01}.
+For ill-posed problems, regularization of the level-set function becomes essential.
+Various strategies have emerged to address this, encompassing pixel-based approaches \cite{doel06}, geometric constraints \cite{osher01}, and finite-dimensional basis function spaces like the parametric level-set function (PaLS) concept.
+This latter approach, introduced for inverse problems by \cite{aghasi10}, is the basis for the work in this paper.

 The PaLS model has proven to be capable of capturing the topological advantages of a level-set function while avoiding difficulties such as the need for explicit regularization and reinitialization that occur frequently when using traditional level-set methods for inverse problems.
 Moreover, it was shown in \cite{aghasi10} that the low order representation of the inverse problem makes it possible to use Newton and quasi-Newton methods for determining the PaLS parameters.
-In recent work, the PaLS model in \cite{aghasi10} and variants have been used across a range of application areas and imaging modalities including geophysics \cite{mcm15,mcm16} and reservoir monitoring \cite{hov17,hov16}, image segmentation \cite{mesadi16}, acoustic scattering \cite{dyh19}, dynamic tomography \cite{naik14}, dual-energy computed tomography \cite{semerci12}, electrical impedance tomography \cite{ lsd20,lsd18}, electromagnetic imaging \cite{id20}, electrical capacitance tomography \cite{li20}, and multi-modal imaging \cite{est19}.
+In recent works, the PaLS model in \cite{aghasi10} and variants have been used across a range of application areas and imaging modalities including geophysics \cite{mcm16}, seismology \cite{7784771} and reservoir monitoring \cite{hov17}, image segmentation \cite{mesadi16}, tomography problems \cite{naik14,NIU2022117819,10111292}, electromagnetic imaging \cite{id20}, and multi-modal imaging \cite{est19}.